Counseling Private Practice Business Plan

 Portland State University Counseling Services

-Portland State University Counseling Services is a community service of affordable therapy offered by Portland State University.
+Portland State University offers affordable therapy offered by Portland State University.
 It is run by students who are training to become licensed therapists but do not have a license yet.
 They are supervised by their professors, who are trained, experienced, and licensed therapists.
 Because licensed professionals do not conduct the services, they are offered at an affordable rate and only to clients who are in the lowest economic brackets of the community.

 Competitive Advantage